-We’ve all met a candidate who dazzles us with their personality and tells us just what we want to hear.
-They are not always the best candidate, and this can lead to disappointment.
+We call it hiding behind the Interview mask where you meet a candidate who dazzles us with their supposed personality and tells us just what we want to hear.
+They often prove to be the wrong candidate, and this can lead to disappointment.
 When a candidate has to actually conduct a task or deliver specific examples of when they’ve exhibited a skill or quality, it is much harder for them to ‘fake’ the process.
 Those with the ‘gift of the gab’ but little aptitude for the role will be exposed by behavioural testing.

 The best recruitment processes are about minimising risk while remaining excited about the potential of the candidate to take the business forward.
 Behavioural testing as part of your recruitment process allows you to successfully balance these two imperatives.

 At Lucy Walker Recruitment, we’re increasingly using behavioural testing tools to screen our candidates and are happy to assist our clients in discovering the many benefits of bringing behavioural assessments into your recruitment process.
-To find out more email us here or call our Leeds office on 0113 367 2880 or Manchester 0161 661 4421.
+To find out more email us here or call our Leeds office on 0113 367 2880.